NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 You want: hiroshima
         nagasaki = 1.76 hiroshima
 ```
- The Castle Bravo "shot" most powerful H-bomb tested by the USA.
-It released 63 PJ or appoximately 15 Megatons.
+ The Castle Bravo shot was most powerful H-bomb tested by the USA.
+ It released 63 peta joule (PJ), appoximately 15) Megatons.
+ The bomb components themselves were nicknamed 'SHRIMP' which may be an acronym.
- It was 684 times the yeild of Fatman
+ This bomb was 684 times the energy release of Fatman which was used against Nagasaki.
 ```
 You have: 63 PJ
 You want: Mton_e